 The Best Things To Do In Goa

-Top Things to Do in Goa include Beaches, Scuba Diving, Rafting, Water Sports, Ocean Trek, Canyoning, Visit a spice plantation, Parasailing, Surfing, Take in a slice of history, Camping, Dolphin Ride, Experience the wildlife, Sport Fishing, Saturday Night Market, Visit to Dudhsagar Falls, See the Dolphins, Cruise on the Mandovi etc.
+The top Things to Do in Goa include Beaches, Scuba Diving, Rafting, Water Sports, Ocean Trek, Canyoning, Visiting a spice plantation, Parasailing, Surfing, Taking in a slice of history, Camping, Dolphin Ride, Experiencing the wildlife, Sports Fishing, Saturday Night Market, Visit to Dudhsagar Falls, See the Dolphins, Cruise on the Mandovi, etc.

 Depending on the season and the number of rides you take, this can cost anything from 200 to 1500 rupees.